-The Open Gov Hub network includes over 40 organizations and about 250 people working in over 100 countries around the world.
-Below is a full list and description of all our current member organizations, along with a brief FAQ.
+The Open Gov Hub network includes over 45 organizations and 300 people working from Washington, D.C. on over 100 countries around the world.
+Below is a full list and description of all our current member organizations, along with a brief FAQ and 2 Social Network Maps illustrating the areas of focus and connections between our current members.

 + What kind of organizations work at Open Gov Hub?